Barbra Streisand Jazz Fest

 Barbra experienced an exclusive pleasure during the studio recording of the album.
 Working with celebrated song-smith and Grammy-winner arranger Johnny Mandel completed the creation.
 Mandel had been in the studio before with Barbra in 1993 while recording her Back to Broadway album.
 He worked with Diane before arranging and co-producing.
 The outcome was Krall’s 1998 Grammy-winning jazz album called When I look in Your Eyes.
 The familiarity and talent in the studio are easy to understand Mandel's work.
 He brought his awe-inspiring orchestrations to their collaboration of Love is Answer.

 Listening to the standards, some of them held my love for them.
 “In The Wee Small Hours Of The Morning” sung by legends like Frank Sinatra.
 “If You Go Away (Ne Me Quitte Pas)” is a version of the Jacques Brel standard presented in English as well as French.
-“Spring Can Really Hang You Up” is one of those songs Barbra sang before back in a St. Louis club when she was only 18.
-The same version is on the album, which is the first ever version of this standard produced in a studio.
+“Spring Can Hang You Up” is one of those songs Barbra sang before back in a St. Louis club when she was only 18.
+The same version is on the album, which is the first-ever version of this standard produced in a studio.

 Bossa Nova Movie

 “Gentle Rain” is a tender bossa nova performance.
 Derived from Black Orpheus, a movie presented the rhythm style of Brazilian music. ”Smoke Gets In Your Eyes” is a pensively sad and melancholy standard.
 First written in 1933 for Roberta, an operetta on Broadway by Jerome Kern and Otto Harbach indicates the transformation of the rendition.
 Nat "King" Cole performed the song and the Platters, as well as other great talents.
-“Some Other Time” is a jewel and is rarely performed with the song arranged by Leonard Bernstein and lyrics by Betty Comden.
+“Some Other Time” is a jewel and is rarely presented with the song arranged by Leonard Bernstein and lyrics by Betty Comden.

 "Barbra Streisand is without a doubt one of the most honest people I have ever known.
 There is no doubt in my mind that she will not be doing any more concerts.
 Of course, she still will be making records and starring and directing in movies."— Marvin Hamlisch.
 Composer